 The European Commission closes the PHD complaint and reinstates the CMCE mechanism.
 ERSE proposes final CMCE revisability value, for the period between 2017 and 2027

-The Government approved the final revisability of the CMCE, and the value has already been contested by EDP.
-It was also quantified, by governmental order, the alleged overcompensation of EDP regarding the calculation of the coefficient of availability verified in the plants that operated in the CMCE regime.
-The Parliamentary Commission of Inquiry for the Payment of Excessive Income to Electricity Producers was also started.
+The Government approved the final review of the CMEC, and its value has already been disputed by EDP.
+By governmental order, the alleged overcompensation of EDP was also quantified in relation to the calculation of the coefficient of availability verified in the plants that operated in the CMEC regime.
+The alleged overcompensation will be discounted over the next three years to the remuneration owed to EDP, according to a decision made by ERSE in December.
+The Parliamentary Commission of Inquiry for the Payment of Excessive Income to Electricity Producers also started.

 The Parliamentary Commission of Inquiry for the Payment of Excessive Income to Electricity Producers is constituted, the hearings are still pending.download